w3c-ccg/verifiable-conditions/README.md

 ## Example
 This would check that the signatures match AND( OR( #1-1-1, #1-1-2), #1-2).
 Note the different types.

+TODO show example of a json-ld proof that corresponds to this verification method.

 ```json
 {
     "id": "did:example:123#1",